For AI agents: a documentation index is available at /llms.txt

 Quick Start

-Get your API Key from the account dashboard.
+• Copy your API token from the dashboard

 API Key Dashboard